Difference between revisions of "Biggie Zuze" - Pindula

 |+

-'''Biggie Zuze''' a former soccer player and the assistant coach of [[Dynamos Football Club]] .
+'''Biggie Zuze''' was a Zimbabwean former soccer player for Dynamos Football Club and was the assistant coach of [[Dynamos Football Club]] at the time of his death on 25 June 2020.

 ==Soccer Career==